How your personal information is used

 From time to time we conduct surveys using online and paper questionnaires.
 We do this in order to develop new services and improve of delivery of existing services.
 We will only use your personal information collected through this method for the above stated purposes.

 Your personal information may be passed to third parties, for example Scottish Government and its departments for research purposes.
-Where this is the case we will ensure that you are made fully aware of this prior to you submitting personal information.
+Such data sharing will only be carried out in circumstances where this is consistent with the original purpose for gathering the data, or where another lawful basis for sharing the data applies, as described above.
 We will never sell your personal information.

 Requesting access to your personal data

-You may have the right to request access to the personal data we hold about you, please contact us via the details on this page.
+You may have the right to request access to the personal data we hold about you.
+This is also known as a ‘Subject Access Request’

 Letting us know if your personal information is incorrect

-If you believe the personal data we hold about you is inaccurate or incomplete you may have the right to rectify this, please contact us via the details on this page.
+If you believe the personal data we hold about you is inaccurate or incomplete you may have the right to rectify this.
+This right applies only in certain circumstances.

 What if you want us to stop using your personal information?

 You may have the right to object to our use of your personal information, or to ask us to delete, remove, or stop using your personal information if you think there is no need for us to keep it.
-There may be legal obligations or other official reasons why we need to keep your data.
+This right applies only in certain circumstances, and we might not always be able to comply with your request.
+For example, there may be legal obligations or other compelling reasons why we need to keep your data.

 You may have the right to get your personal information from us in a format that can be easily re-used and transferred to another local authority.
-For more information, please contact us via the details on this page.
+This right only applies in certain circumstances.

-You have a right to ask if any of your personal information is being subjected to automatic profiling or decision making.
-We do not use profiling or automated decision-making processes.
-Some processes are semi-automated (such as anti-fraud data matching) but a human decision maker will always be involved before any decision is reached in relation to you.
+You have the right to ask if any of your personal information is being subjected to automatic profiling or decision making.

 Contact information and more advice

-For any more questions regarding how long your personal data is kept, or how and why your data is used by us, contact the Data Protection Officer using the contact details below.
+For any more questions regarding how long your personal data is kept, or how and why your data is used by us, contact the Data Protection Officer using the contact details on this page.

-You can contact the Data Protection Officer in writing, by telephone or by email, contact details are on this page.
+You can contact the Data Protection Officer in writing, by telephone or by email.

 We will continually review and update this privacy notice to reflect changes in our services, and to comply with changes in law.